fafk/mac-to-linux-cross-toolchain/README.md

 Target platform: `x86_64-unknown-linux-gnu`.

-Built with toolchain-NG.
+Built with crostool-NG.
 Intended for Mac users who want to build on Mac and run on Linux.

     Languages       : C,C++
     OS              : linux-4.20.8